The Headwear Association Announces 2015 Headwear Hall of Fame Inductees

 Members of The Headwear Association nominated more than 50 legendary hat wearers, living and deceased.
-The Headwear Association board of directors voted and approved the final six honorees who will be formally inducted into The Headwear Hall of Fame at the 106th annual THA Gala event at The Central Park Boathouse on April 24, 2014.
+The Headwear Association board of directors voted and approved the final six honorees who will be formally inducted into The Headwear Hall of Fame at the 106th annual THA Gala event at The Central Park Boathouse on April 16, 2015.

-The THA Headwear Hall of Fame now totals 36 stylish individuals.
+The THA Headwear Hall of Fame now totals 42 stylish individuals.
 Here is a look at the previous Headwear Hall of Fame inductees:

 Our birth was a chance meeting of traveling hat salesmen in 1907 who had just finished their seasonal selling trips in NYC.
 The first dinner was held at the Waldorf Astoria (then on 34th Street) on January 30, 1908 with 34 industry members present.

 Our mission is to promote hats and the headwear industry throughout the world, and to foster goodwill and fellowship among those engaged in the headwear industry.
 The 107th annual THA Gala will be held at The Central Park Boathouse on April 16, 2015, and is open to anyone in the fashion and headwear industry.